RockyKev/build-tools-laravel-mix-template/readme.md

 This is part of the [Build Tools Presentation](https://github.com/RockyKev/slides-build-tools)

-This gulp Starter Template was rebuilt for the latest Node LTS (v18.12.1).
+This Laravel-Mix Starter Template was rebuilt for the latest Node LTS (v18.12.1).

 ## Installation